pwwang/pipen/docs/runners.md

 ```

 !!! note
     This has the even higher priority.
-If both specified, the one in `run` will overwrite the on in `PyPPL`

 # Built-in runners
 We have 5 built-in runners (`RunnerLocal`, `RunnerSsh`, `RunnerSge`, `RunnerSlurm`, `runnerDry`), you can also define you own runners.